Constitution, Citizenship, Legal System

 The Lieutenant Governor, Bailiff, Attorney General, Solicitor General and Dean of Jersey are technically members of the States Assembly with a right to speak but not vote.
 In practice, the Bailiff speaks only as presiding officer and the Lieutenant Governor speaks only at the beginning and end of their term.

 Following the General Election, the members elect a Chief Minister who in turn nominates other ministers who have to be approved by the States.
 There is no distinction between the different categories of members is respect of being appointed a minister.
 The ministers comprise the Council of Ministers, comparable to the British Cabinet.
 The number of ministers and the portfolios can vary from time to time.
-Currently the Council of Ministers comprises the Chief Minister and ministers for Economic Development, Sport and Culture; External Relations and Financial Services; International Development; Infrastructure; Social Security; Children and Education; Home Affairs; Treasury and Resources; Health and Social Services; Housing and Communities; and Environment.
+Currently the Council of Ministers comprises the Chief Minister and ministers for Sustainable Economic Development; External Relations; Health and Social Services; Justice and Home Affairs; Children and Families; Housing, Social Security; Infrastructure; Environment; International Development; Treasury and Resources; Education and Lifelong Learning.
 The Ministers each appoint one or more Assembly members as Assistant Ministers.
 No more than 21 Members of the Assembly may be appointed as ministers or assistant ministers.

 There is provision for political parties in Jersey under the Political Parties (Registration) (Jersey) Law 2008.